TwistsOfFate/fpga-rocket-chip/README.md

 Besides, you also need to download the following repos:

 - **cross compiler** - `git clone https://github.com/riscv/riscv-gnu-toolchain`
-  - the latest one works fine (May 17 2019)
+  - the latest one works fine (April 2021)
   - install **elf-gcc and** **linux-gcc** and set **RISCV** variable in advance
 - **linux kernel** -  ` git clone https://github.com/riscv/riscv-linux`
   - hash 8fe28cb58bcb235034b64cbbb7550a8a43fd88be , others should also work